§22-3-22a. Blasting restrictions; site specific blasting design requirement.

-(e) Blasting within one thousand feet of a protected structure shall have a site-specific blast design approved by the office of explosives and blasting.
+(e) Blasting within one thousand feet of a protected structure shall have a site-specific blast design approved by the Division of Mining and Reclamation.
 The site-specific blast design shall limit the type of explosives and detonating equipment, the size, the timing and frequency of blasts to do the following:

 (1) Prevent injury to persons; (2) prevent damage to public and private property outside the permit area; (3) prevent adverse impacts on any underground mine; (4) prevent change in the course, channel or availability of ground or surface water outside the permit area; and (5) reduce dust outside the permit area.